-- + Students can obtain a Bachelor of Science in Environmental Science in two ways.
-The first is a traditional undergraduate four-year degree; the second is through Xavier's Environmental Science with a concentration in Environmental Management Program, where students attend Xavier and Duke University to obtain both their Bachelor of Science and graduate degree in a 5-year period. - + Students can obtain a Bachelor of Arts in Economics, Sustainability, and Society.
-This program focuses on sustainable economies, and includes the study of natural resources, ecological and environmental problems, processes, and policies at local, national and global levels. - + Xavier Expeditions, founded by theology teaching professor, Dr. Leon Chartrand, offers immersion programs to all 7 continents for credit.
-Students learn and experience "our most basic role within the life-earth-universe story" to "facilitate self-discovery of earth as our primary reality, healer and teacher." - Our Lady of Peace Chapel is Xavier's first geothermal powered building. - The Archdiocese of Cincinnati recognized Xavier as a 2023 Laudato Si' Community for effectively living out Pope Francis' Laudato Si' message of caring for God's creation. - Alter Hall and the Health United Building/Recreation Center, the most recent building projects, are designed and constructed to meet or exceed the US Green Building Council's LEED (Leadership in Energy and Environmental Design) gold star standards.
+- ◆ Students can obtain a Bachelor of Science in Environmental Science in two ways.
+The first is a traditional undergraduate four-year degree; the second is through Xavier's Environmental Science with a concentration in Environmental Management Program, where students attend Xavier and Duke University to obtain both their Bachelor of Science and graduate degree in a 5-year period. - + Xavier Expeditions, founded by theology teaching professor, Dr. Leon Chartrand, offers immersion programs to all 7 continents for credit.
+Students learn and experience "our most basic role within the life-earth-universe story" to "facilitate self-discovery of earth as our primary reality, healer and teacher." - + Our Lady of Peace Chapel is Xavier's first geothermal powered building. - The Archdiocese of Cincinnati will be recognizing Xavier as a Laudato Si' Community for effectively living out Pope Francis' Laudato Si' message of caring for God's creation at a celebration during the last week in October. - + Alter Hall and the Health United Building/Recreation Center, the most recent building projects, are designed and constructed to meet or exceed the US Green Building Council's LEED (Leadership in Energy and Environmental Design) gold star standards.
 The Conaton Learning Commons, Smith Hall, Justice Hall, and the Central Utility Plant are built to LEED silver.
-A minimum of LEED silver is planned for the College of Medicine.
+LEED standard is the aim for the College of Medicine.

-- + The Hoff Dining Hall is adorned with symbols and communications associated with the Gifts of the Ignatian Heritage, the Seal of the Society of Jesus, and waste-climate messaging.
+- The Hoff Dining Hall is adorned with symbols and communications associated with the Gifts of the Ignatian Heritage, the Seal of the Society of Jesus, and waste-climate messaging.
 Also, on display is a five-level vertical hydroponic grow system producing bok choy, basil, mint, kale, lettuce, micro greens, and edible flowers that are used in student meals and campus catering. - + For nearly a decade, Dr. Kathleen Smythe, professor of history, has served as coordinator of the AJCU Ecology Educators since its founding.
-Xavier hosts a website that supports the work of the group. - + The Arbor Day Foundation has recognized Xavier as a Tree Campus due to its effective forest management and engagement in conservation efforts; the University has continued these efforts as it works towards official arboretum status. - Xavier's Physical Plant fleet is comprised of 22 electric powered utility vehicles, 2 of which are solar powered.
-The elimination of gas powered vehicles is estimated to reduce Xavier's carbon footprint by 28,000 lbs. of CO2 per year. - + Since 2013, Xavier has been a member of the Greater Cincinnati Green Business Council (with organizations including Cintas, Duke Energy, Fifth Third Bank, Kroger, LPK, Macy's, Madtree, P&G, Scripps) sharing social, economic, and environmental best practices for collective green action in the region.
-Xavier staff have been elected to serve as the Council's Vice Presidents of Membership from 2024-2025. - → Xavier's food pantry promotes food security and nutrition by providing free food, hygiene, and household products.
-The Store was created in 2017 following a survey conducted by students enrolled in a sociology course which found that 23% of students without a meal plan were food insecure, including nearly 11% who were experiencing hunger.
-Also, Auxiliary Services has created an online system where meals can be donated in the form of swipe card entry into the Hoff Dining Commons and then anonymously requested by students facing food insecurity. - + Cathy Baker, Xavier's assistant manager in the Central Procurement Department, has been won for the Brian Yeoman Sustainable Procurement Award through the National Association of Educational Procurement for creating the XU Office Swap which reduces waste sent to landfills by salvaging and repurposing office supplies instead of purchasing new supplies. - + In the Fall of 2023, Xavier underwent an audit of the recycling programs to identify opportunities and capabilities. - + Xavier is working with the City of Cincinnati on its Green Cincinnati plan.
-Xavier participates in the City's higher education cohort and is working to become an official Partner with the City in its Green Cincinnati Plan in multiple areas of overlap with the university's Laudato Si' Action Plan.
+Xavier hosts a website that supports the work of the group. - + The Arbor Day Foundation has recognized Xavier as a Tree Campus due to its effective forest management and engagement in conservation efforts; the University has continued these efforts as it works towards official arboretum status. - + A new position starting July 1, 2023 of Associate Director of Mission and Identity includes 50% time in University sustainability coordination, thus, emphasizing earth care as foundational to the Jesuit Catholic educational mission. - Since 2013, Xavier has been a member of the Greater Cincinnati Green Business Council (with organizations including Cintas, Duke Energy, Fifth Third Bank, Kroger, LPK, Macy's, Madtree, P&G, Scripps) sharing social, economic, and environmental best practices for collective green action in the region.